Treatments for Cervical Disc Disease: Frequently Asked Questions

 What Are the Signs I Need to See a Doctor for Cervical Disc Disease Pain?

-A physical therapist can treat your cervical disc disease by evaluating the tissues and joints of your neck to reduce pain and increase your range of motion.
+A physical therapist can treat cervical disc disease by evaluating the tissues and joints of your neck to reduce pain and increase your range of motion.
 Physical therapists sometimes use a technique called neck traction, which gently pulls the head away from the body to open up the spaces between discs and relieve pressure on the affected disc and nerve.
 During physical therapy sessions, the therapist can show you safe and effective exercises as well as correct postures.